Accenture/jenkins-attack-framework/README.md

 Credit
 ======

 This project was originally developed by Shelby Spencer (@shellster) with the gracious support, funding, and resources of Accenture.
-The project is wholly owned by Accenture, but is licensed under the MIT license (see LICENSE file)
+The project is wholly owned by Accenture, but is licensed under the MIT license (see LICENSE file).